syncfusion-content/blazor-docs/blazor/splitter/resizing.md

+---
+layout: post
+title: Resizing in Blazor Splitter Component | Syncfusion
+description: Learn about Resizing in Blazor Splitter component of Syncfusion, and more details.
+platform: Blazor
+control: Splitter
+documentation: ug
+---

 # Resize

 By default, resizing will be enabled for split panes.
 Resizing gripper element will be added to the separator to makes the resize easy.